-The Year of Remote Work: Remote Work Statistics and Future Trends for 2021
+The Year of Remote Work: Remote Work Statistics and Future Trends

 With the ongoing COVID-19 pandemic, companies have been forced to close down their offices and remote work has taken the spotlight.
 In the coming years, it is expected to remarkably change the way people work